Ecclesiastical polity: Episcopal polity

 Churches having episcopal polity are governed by bishops.
 The title bishop comes from the Greek word epískopos, which translates as overseer.
-In regard to Catholicism, bishops have authority over the diocese, which is both sacramental and political; as well as performing ordinations, confirmations, and consecrations, the bishop supervises the clergy of the diocese and represents the diocese both secularly and in the hierarchy of church governance.
+In the Catholic Church, bishops have authority over the diocese, which is both sacramental and political; as well as performing ordinations, confirmations, and consecrations, the bishop supervises the clergy of the diocese and represents the diocese both secularly and in the hierarchy of church governance.

-Bishops in this system may be subject to higher ranking bishops (variously called archbishops, metropolitan or patriarchs, depending upon the tradition; see also Bishop for further explanation of the varieties of bishops.)
-They also meet in councils or synods.
+Bishops may be subject to higher ranking bishops (variously called archbishops, metropolitans or patriarchs, depending upon the tradition; see article Bishop) They also meet in councils or synods.
 These synods, subject to precedency by higher ranking bishops, may govern the dioceses which are represented in the council, though the synod may also be purely advisory.
+In episcopal polity, presbyter (elder) refers to a priest.

-Also, episcopal polity is not usually a simple chain of command.
-Instead, some authority may be held, not only by synods and colleges of bishops, but by lay and clerical councils.
-Further, patterns of authority are subject to a wide variety of historical rights and honours which may cut across simple lines of authority.
+Churches governed by episcopacy do not simply adhere to a chain of command.
+Instead, some authority may be held by synods and colleges of bishops, and other authority by lay and clerical councils.
+Patterns of authority are subject to a wide variety of historical rights and honours which may cut across simple lines of authority.

 Episcopal polity is the predominant pattern in Catholic, Eastern Orthodox, Oriental Orthodox, and Anglican churches.
-It is also common in some Methodist and Lutheran churches, as well as amongst some of the African-American Pentecostal traditions in the United States such as the Church of God in Christ and the Full Gospel Baptist Church Fellowship.
+It is common in some Methodist and Lutheran churches, as well as amongst some of the African-American Pentecostal traditions such as the Church of God in Christ and the Full Gospel Baptist Church Fellowship.